 Women Caring for the Land

-History of Rural Women's Project
+About the Rural Women's Project

 The number of women farmers increased nearly 30% nationally according to the latest USDA agriculture census, making this group one of the fastest growing segments of new farmers with the majority launching organic and sustainable operations for raising fresh, healthy food for local communities.
 More than 40% of these women are under age 55, a movement that can start to reverse the aging trend of the American farmer.
 According to the Center for Women's Business Research, for the past two decades and continuing during the current recession, businesses owned by women continue to grow at two times the rate of all companies.

-Rural Women's Project Director, Lisa Kivirist
+Rural Women's Project Coordinator, Lisa Kivirist

 A national leader in championing the women in sustainable agriculture movement, Lisa Kivirist serves as a Kellogg Food and Society Policy Fellow with the Institute for Agriculture and Trade Policy (IATP).
 Kivirist is co-author, with her husband, John Ivanko, of the award-winning book ECOpreneuring, Rural Renaissance, and the new cookbook, Farmstead Chef.
 She and her family run Inn Serendipity Farm and Bed & Breakfast outside Monroe, Wisconsin, completely powered by renewable energy and recognized as one of the “Top Ten Eco Destinations in North America.”
 Kivirist writes for publications such as Hobby Farm Home, Edible Madison and Urban Farm, showcasing the stories of women farmers.